cristhian-munoz007/elba-blog/src/blogs/coding-dont-cut-it.md

 Too many people that were meant to do other things are now in the field becuase of the high pay.
 And I figure that if the high pay goes away, so will they (and I - because I am a mercenary too).

-Anyway what does this mean?
 A tech world crashing in valuation and cash flow means that the salary inflation is going to stop.

 The world is a constant cycle of expansion and contraction until it finds balance.
-But the balance is lost eventually, or we never knew we achieved it, and we loss it and start the cycle again.
+But the balance is lost eventually.
+Or we never knew we achieved it, and we loss it and start the cycle again.

 It's been 22 years of expansion.
 Expansion of jobs, salaries, ego, importance, university graduates, careers, certification paths, outsourcing, company valuations, VC money...
 Now it would be natural to have a time of contraction in a few of those in the list.

 I'm part of [**Blind**](https://www.teamblind.com/).
 It's a community you can access only with your corporate email, and it's mostly software engineers in big tech, finance, etc...
 The way it works is that it is annonymous and you can post polls, and questions, and gossip, and ask for advice.
 I've used it a couple of times to ask people in the company I was interviewing with whether the salary that company was offering me was good enough or not according to the insiders.
 It's pretty useful.

 Anyway, every day I see posts about Amazon and Microsoft freezing hiring.
 Google thinking of layoffs, Meta doing the layoffs already.
 Other companies rescinding the offers to their interns.
+I recently checked for MSFT jobs in Costa Rica and found a lot less that in May when I last checked.

 Anyway lots of gossip on that front.
 But gossip in Blind has historically became true.

 Harsher times are comming.
 And it's natural.
 And I think it's **healthy**!
 Because it will reduce the number of us in the field that simply joined by proximity and that without the lack of passion wouldn't survive the pace of the field anyway.
-And becuase it might for a second help us fight the deflationary pressure the crash will put on salaries.
+It might for a second help fight the deflationary pressure the crash will put on salaries.
+But it's a challenge, a challenge for me and for you who are just starting on this.

-But jobs will be lost, and **so is lost the massive leverage software developers used to have to do whatever the fuck we wanted to.**
+But jobs will be lost, and **so is lost the massive leverage software developers used to have to do whatever the fuck we wanted to do.**

 Now, every company will have to re-evaluate the business impact of their tech force.
 And only those who are aligned with it will keep their leverage.